VirajMeruliya/Erdos-DL-Project-Classifying-Brain-Activity/README.md

 We prefer EEG data for several reasons.
 First, spectrograms can be transformed from EEG.
 Also, the size of EEG data is significantly smaller than that of spectrograms, which leads to less memory use and faster training.
 Each epoch of training for EEG data finishes in around 40 seconds (depending on the model), as compared to 80 seconds for spectrograms.

 For the deep learning architecture, we roughly follow that of EEGNet.
 We arrange 4 convolution layers with increasing kernel sizes, followed by 8-10 ResNet blocks with a fixed kernel size.
 Between the conv and ResNet layers, we use various techniques such as batch normalization, average/max pooling, and dropout, and we only use ReLU as the activation.
-As a major difference from EEGNet, we put a GRU (gated recurrent unit) layer after ResNet blocks, which is efficient at dealing with time-series data.
+As a major difference from EEGNet, we aggregate  the output of ResNet with a GRU (gated recurrent unit) layer, which is efficient at dealing with time-series data.
 Finally we use a fully connected layer to map to logits of 6 classes, and the loss function is KL divergence.
 Our models have 0.2-0.5 million parameters.
+We also experiment by replacing the GRU layer with a LSTM (Long Short Term Memory) layer.
+We find that it gives similar validation loss as GRU.
+Since LSTM has more parameters than GRU, we use GRU for the other models.

 ## Results and Summary